Associate Professor of Medicine

 Senior Managing Editor

-This program is intended for physicians and other healthcare providers who care for patients with cancer.
+This program is intended for physicians and other healthcare professionals involved in the care of patients with hepatitis C.

-The Postgraduate Institute for Medicine designates this enduring material for a maximum of 2.0 AMA PRA Category 1 Credit™.
+The Annenberg Center for Health Sciences at Eisenhower designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This program has been made available online.